What is the one thing that investors and entrepreneurs want?

 You probably instinctually picked the chart on the left.
 But look a bit closer.
 Both these charts were plotted using the same data set!

 The chart on the left plots the cumulative number of sign-ups over time which can flatline but never go down.
 This is your classic vanity metric.
 The chart on the right normalizes the data and plots sign-ups by month, which is a more accurate progress indicator — but maybe not the better story you want to tell.

 This type of charting trick used to work, but it doesn’t anymore.
 A more sophisticated investor will see right through such a facade.
 This means you have to level up your game and get smarter about traction.

 What Is Traction?

-Traction is the rate at which a business model captures monetizable value from its users.
+Traction is the rate at which a business model captures monetizable user value.

 The right traction metric needs to signal business model growth.
 In other words, traction is the output of a working business model.